LISTEN TO THIS ARTICLE

 This is how the LMSYS Chatbot Arena works.
 A user submits a question.
 Two anonymous models answer it.
 The user picks their preferred response.
 Aggregate thousands of these comparisons, run an Elo rating algorithm (borrowed from chess), and you get a global ranking of model quality.
 The key insight: humans are bad at absolute scoring but pretty good at relative preference.
 "Which response is better?" is an easier cognitive task than "rate this response 1-10."

 LLMs exhibit the same preference for relative judgments.
-Badshah et al.'s 2026 SCOPE paper demonstrates that pairwise LLM judges achieve 15-20% higher agreement with human preferences compared to pointwise judges on the same tasks.
+Research consistently shows that pairwise LLM judges achieve higher agreement with human preferences compared to pointwise judges on subjective tasks.
 The relative framing reduces the need for calibration.
 A judge doesn't need to know what "8/10 helpful" means in absolute terms.
-It just needs to decide whether Response A is more helpful than Response B.
+It just needs to decide whether Response A is more helpful than Response B. Badshah et al.'s 2026 SCOPE paper addresses the remaining calibration gaps in pairwise judging by applying conformal prediction to provide statistical guarantees on judgment reliability.

 The standard pairwise prompt: